Home > Thai Main Dishes > Thai Basil Chicken Fried Rice

 Instructions

 • Heat a large pan or wok with 2 Tbsp of oil over medium heat.
-Add garlic and chopped jalapeño, then stir for a few seconds to release their aromas.
-You can de-seed the jalapeño for less spice.
+Add minced garlic and finely chopped jalapeño, then stir for a few seconds to release their aromas.

-• Once the ground chicken is about halfway done, add sauce mixture and stir well.
-Continuing to break up the chicken.
-When chicken is fully cooked, add chopped onion and bell pepper, mix well, and allow to cook for a minute to soften.
+• Once the ground chicken is about halfway done, add soy sauce and fish sauce.
+When the chicken is fully cooked, add chopped onion and diced bell pepper or Fresno chilies.
+Stir and allow to cook for a minute to soften.

-• Then, add rinsed basil leaves and lower heat to medium.
-Now, add cooked Mahatma Rice that has been cooled.
-Stir well and at this point, you want to taste for seasoning and add additional soy sauce or fish sauce if needed.
+• Add rinsed basil leaves and lower the heat to medium.
+Then add cooked rice that has been cooled.
+Combine until the rice is incorporated.
+Taste to see if more soy sauce or fish sauce is needed.

-• Plate the Thai Basil Chicken Fried rice and garnish with extra basil leaves, sliced cucumbers, and top with the fried egg.
+• Plate the fried rice and garnish with extra basil leaves, sliced cucumbers, and top with the fried egg.

 Notes